 For students with good reading skills who want to increase reading speed and flexibility while maintaining or increasing their level of comprehension.
 Also teaches methods of speed studying.

-A course for prospective Elementary and Secondary Education Majors that focuses on helping students to acquire the study strategies and test taking skills necessary to pass examinations that allow them to be admitted into the education program and to receive state licensure.
+Provides prospective Elementary Education Majors an opportunity to acquire the study strategies and test taking skills necessary to pass examinations that allow them to be admitted into the education program and to receive state licensure.
 May be repeated for a maximum of 3 credits toward graduation.

 Introduces students to theories and best practices related to engaged learning in higher education.
 Provides opportuities for students to collaborate, share ideas, and participate in common experiences.